About Ernestine’s Women’s Shelter

-Ernestine’s is managed by an Executive Director and is a participatory organization accountable to our Board of Directors and Stakeholders.
+Ernestine’s is managed by a leadership team, and is a participatory organization accountable to the Board of Directors and stakeholders’.

 An Anti-Racism and Anti-Oppression Framework is:

-A perspective that confronts all aspects of injustice and inequality within society’s institutions, structure, systems and practices and is intended to understand and eradicate racism and oppression in all of its forms.
+A perspective that confronts all aspects of injustice and inequality within society’s institutions, structures, systems and practices, and is intended to understand and eradicate racism and oppression in all of its forms.

-Ernestine’s strives to provide accessible, appropriate, and relevant services to children, youth and women within an anti-racism anti-oppression framework.
-We value the identity of each individual who has experienced and/or witnessed violence.
+At Ernestine’s, we strive to provide accessible, appropriate, and relevant services to children, youth, and women within an anti-racism anti-oppression framework.

 Ernestine’s strategic planning process started in 2019, and its priorities have been identified and approved through a rigorous, consultative process.
 They build on the successes of the Ernestine’s 2014-2017 plan, which focused on: Partnerships, Education, and Financial Sustainability.
 These strategic priorities will guide our planning for programs and services, and assist our team members in prioritizing Ernestine’s operational activities.

 Improve our resilience by expanding and enhancing revenue sources and strategies.

 Assess current fundraising approaches for efficiency and effectiveness and explore new opportunities for generating sustainable revenue.
 Includes identifying how to strengthen the relationship with funders (e.g. via communication, reporting, recognition).

 Establish metrics to assess the effectiveness of our practices, and collect data to improve our knowledge about what drives results, and ensure the most effective mobilization of resources.
 Includes developing new policies and practices based on results, working with the VAW sector on benchmarking opportunities and possibly publishing our research.